ianrastall/text-utils/books/ada/book-ada-03.md

   and enhanced container libraries
 - **Ada 2012**: Added contract-based programming, expression functions, and improved concurrency
-- **Ada 2022**: Added asynchronous transfer of control, refined contracts, new attributes, and enhanced array handling
+- **Ada 2022**: Refined the asynchronous transfer of control model first standardized in Ada 95, added richer contracts, new attributes, and enhanced array handling

 Each revision has strengthened Ada's safety features while adding capabilities that address real-world needs.
 This balance of stability and innovation is why